(There is also a meeting in Spokane. The Seattle meeting uses this URL for historical reasons.

 We're glad you're interested in the Seattle 2600 meeting!
 2600 meetings are held the first Friday of every month at the Cafe Allegro at 4214 University Way NE.
 Allegro is not on University Way, but rather off the alleyway behind the building that GPS will probably point you to.
 As usual, OpenStreetMap gets it right.
 Coffee and beer and pastries are available; please support our venue so they let us keep meeting there!

-We meet upstairs, look for the people who seem like they are the type to attend a 2600 meeting.
+We meet upstairs; look for the people who seem like they are the type to attend a 2600 meeting.
 Usually between three and fifteen people show up.
 Most people begin to arrive around 6pm.
+Allegro closes their upstairs at 8pm; the meeting kind of disperses to the downstairs part of Allegro or the alleyway then.
+Often several people go to one of the nearby restaurants for dinner afterwards.

 The Seattle meeting is one of the longest-running and most well-established 2600 meetings in the country—we've been meeting for well over twenty years at this point.
 Until February 2016, we met at the convention center downtown.

 It's a common misconception that 2600 meetings involve lawlessness and mayhem.